-5.3.8 Participating Provider Hospital Reporting Requirements
+5.3.7 Participating Provider Hospital Reporting Requirements

-- (A) The Contractor shall maintain Participating Provider agreements with the hospitals it had designated as being part of the Contractor's Participating Provider network in Attachment G of the RFP. - (B) The Contractor shall submit to the Department by May 1 of each year, a list of hospitals with which the Contractor has entered into a Participating Provider agreement.
-The Contractor shall state on this list any restrictions or limitations to clients receiving all Covered Services at any of the hospitals on the list. - (C) In the event that the Participating Provider agreement between the Contractor and one of the hospitals on the list described in Article 5.3.8(A) is terminated, the Contractor shall: - (1) notify the Department within two business days of the Contractor having knowledge that the Participating Provider agreement with a hospital will be terminated; - (2) notify CHIP Enrollees living within a 40 mile radius of the hospital within 10 calendar days of the termination effective date; - (3) guarantee access to all Covered Services to Enrollees living with a 40 mile radius of the terminated hospital through whichever of the following dates is later: - (i) the end of the month following the month following the month the Contractor notified the Department; - (ii) the termination date of the Participating Provider agreement between the hospital and the Contractor; or - (iii) the date of discharge if the Enrollee was admitted prior to Article 5.3.8(C)(1) - (i) or (ii); and - (4) in the event that there is no other hospital that is a Participating Provider within a 40 mile radius of the terminated hospital, allow Enrollees to obtain Covered Services at any hospital within a 40 mile radius without imposing any requirements for prior authorization or other restrictions that would be different from those applied to contracted hospitals.
+- (A) The Contractor shall submit to the Department by May 1 of each year, a list of hospitals with which the Contractor has entered into a Participating Provider agreement.
+The Contractor shall state on this list any restrictions or limitations to clients receiving all Covered Services at any of the hospitals on the list. - (B) In the event that the Participating Provider agreement between the Contractor and one of the hospitals on the list described in Article 5.3.7(A) is terminated, the Contractor shall: - (1) notify the Department within two business days of the Contractor having knowledge that the Participating Provider agreement with a hospital will be terminated; - (2) notify CHIP Enrollees living within a 40 mile radius of the hospital within 10 calendar days of the termination effective date; - (3) guarantee access to all Covered Services to Enrollees living with a 40 mile radius of the terminated hospital through whichever of the following dates is later: - (i) the end of the month following the month the Contractor notified the Department; - (ii) the termination date of the Participating Provider agreement between the hospital and the Contractor; or - (iii) the date of discharge if the Enrollee was admitted prior to Article

+5.3.7(B)(1)(i) or (ii); and

-(D) Termination of a hospital as a Participating Provider is considered a major change to the Contractor's network of Participating Providers.
+- (4) in the event that there is no other hospital that is a Participating Provider within a 40 mile radius of the terminated hospital, allow Enrollees to obtain Covered Services at any hospital within a 40 mile radius without imposing any requirements for prior authorization or other restrictions that would be different from those applied to contracted hospitals. - (C) Termination of a hospital as a Participating Provider is considered a major change to the Contractor's network of Participating Providers.
 The Department will allow Enrollees an opportunity to transfer to another Health Plan.